 Where Do I Find the Network Vulnerability Test Feature?

 To access the Vulnerability Test you simply click on the Network tab (from the Fingbox Dashboard).
-Scroll down to Vulnerability Test under the ‘Manage this network’ segment:
+Scroll down to Router vulnerability under the ‘Manage this network’ segment:

 What Does the Vulnerability Test Show You